By 1911, when the regular Canada census was taken, my grandparents were

 Oh, and someone named William Dougherty, 26 years old, born 26 Jun 1884 in Quebec, who is listed as my grandfather's unemployed brother.
 Now, this relationship is an error, as William never appeared before or afterwards in any family records, but I'm very sure that he is nonetheless a relation of some kind.
 A cousin perhaps.
 I'm still researching for how he's related to my line and what happened to him.
 Call it a work in progress, as so much of genealogy becomes, or, yes, another puzzle.

-But my grandfather really was an only child, unlike his father, who we were told was an only child, but was actually one of seven siblings.
+But my grandfather really was an only child, unlike his father, who we were told was an only child, but was actually one of at least seven siblings.

 Many of the Mile End residences recorded in the 1911 census are still there today.
 Most are triplex semis, many converted to condos, but with flats on the second and top floors accessed by exterior circular metal stairs (and in the case of the top floor, another set of interior stairs.
 Those exterior circular metal stairs are notorious in Montreal.
 Charmingly romantically pretty they may be, but imagine if you will how very treacherous they are in the winter.
 No charm there.